kaw2k/mono/apps/web/README.md

 # Templates

-- Seperate out the stores so we don't call both all the time
 - Make an endpoint to fetch the full verse
 - Make a component to render the verse detail
 - Clean up this portion of the website